eldre/PhD_Thesis/Versions/1.0/5_chapitre3.md

 In order to guide protection and conservation initiatives, management of coastal ecosystems requires efficient monitoring of ecosystem components, including human activities.
 Considering the widespread anthropogenic influence on marine ecosystems [@Halpern2019], environmental assessments need to consider emerging trends, such as cumulative impacts, where multiple activities co-occur so that descriptions of current and future patterns in the ecosystem are accurate [@Crain2008; @Brown2014; @Cote2016].

-Non-additive effects, such as antagonistic effects (*i.e.* perceived effect lower than the sum of individual effects) or synergistic effects (*i.e.* greater effect than the sum of individual effects), have been documented in a variety of ecosystems using *in situ* observations or experimental setups [@Seguin2014; @Piggott2015; @Galic2018; @Hodgson2019a; @CarrierBelleau_InPrep].
+Non-additive effects, such as antagonistic effects (*i.e.* perceived effect lower than the sum of individual effects) or synergistic effects (*i.e.* greater effect than the sum of individual effects), have been documented in a variety of ecosystems using *in situ* observations or experimental setups [@Seguin2014; @Piggott2015; @Galic2018; @Hodgson2019a; @CarrierBelleau2020].
 However, these effects are complex to study as each interaction between effects induced by activities is unique, resulting in a multitude of potential interactions between activities that are typically time- and location-specific [@Crain2008; @Darling2008].
 Describing all interactions between human activities increases exponentially with the number of activities considered [@Cote2016]: as an example, considering 10 human activities yields 45 two-way interactions and around 1,000 three-way and more interactions.

 Assessing, managing and monitoring the effects multiple human activities in coastal ecosystems require integrative and holistic methods, such as ecosystem-based management or marine spatial planning [@Margules2000; @Link2002; @Pikitch2004; @Levin2009; @Santos2019].
 Environmental indicators are necessary to guide decision by evaluating an ecological status [@Pinto2009, @Teixeira2016].
 These frameworks consider ecosystems as networks and complex objects by including several ecological components (*e.g.* biological communities, habitats, human activities) along with various stakeholders (from scientists to decision-makers and industries).
 Their implementation relies on ecological groundwork and dedicated tools, so that ecosystems are properly assessed according to local conditions and specific objectives [@Borja2012].